Hotel Rwanda: Box office

 The film premiered in cinemas on 22 December 2004 in limited release throughout the US During its limited opening weekend, the film grossed $100,091 in business showing at seven locations.
 Its official wide release was screened in theaters on 4 February 2005.
 Opening in a distant 14th place, the film earned $2,316,416 showing at 823 cinemas.
 The film Boogeyman beat its competition during that weekend opening in first place with $19,020,655.
 The film's revenue dropped by 11.8% in its second week of release, earning $2,043,249.
 For this particular weekend, the romantic comedy Hitch unseated Boogeyman to open in first place with $43,142,214 in revenue, while Hotel Rwanda remained in 14th place not challenging a top 10 position.
 During its final weekend in release, the film opened in 62nd place grossing $23,176 in business.
 The film went on to top out domestically at $23,530,892 in total ticket sales through an 18-week theatrical run.
 Internationally, the film took in an additional $10,351,351 in box office business for a combined worldwide total of $33,882,243.
 For 2004 as a whole, the film would cumulatively rank at a box-office performance position of 99.

 Critical response

 Among mainstream critics in the U.S., the film received largely positive reviews.
-On Rotten Tomatoes 91% of 191 critics gave the film a positive review, with an average score of 8/10 and the consensus calling it a "sobering and heartfelt tale about the massacre that took place in Rwanda while most of the world looked away."
+Review aggregator Rotten Tomatoes reports an approval rating of 91% based on 188 critical reviews, with the critical consensus calling it "a sobering and heartfelt tale about the massacre that took place in Rwanda while most of the world looked away."
 On Metacritic, the film received a weighted average score of 79 out of 100, based on 40 reviews, indicating "generally favorable" reviews.

 As Rusesabagina, Cheadle is simply terrific.
 Not only does he assume a totally believable African accent and manner, he also convinces us with every move and gesture that he's a resourceful Everyman elevated to genuine heroism by a struggle to do the right thing.